 What is a Suit to Determine Parentage?

 Either if you do or do not believe yourself to be the father of the child in question, you can request that you take a paternity test.
 The child’s mother may ask for a paternity test, as well.
-In any event, you will want to get tested just in the case before signing any legal paperwork establishing parental rights in your name.
+Before signing any legal paperwork establishing parental rights, it’s crucial to get tested.
 Remember that there are rights and duties to raising a child, including that paying child support and medical support.
 A gut feeling that you are the child’s father is not enough to sign paperwork.
 You should ask for a paternity test if nobody else has.

 Do you need an attorney to go to IV-D court?

-You do not need an attorney to request a paternity test from the court.
-You will not be offending anyone by asking for a paternity test.
-You may love the child that you are being asked to appear in court for.
-You may have acted as his father since birth.
+You can request a paternity test from the court without an attorney, and doing so is not offensive.
+It’s possible that you have a strong emotional bond with the child in question, having cared for them as a father figure since their birth.
 However, even if you feel that you know that you are the father of the child you should still ask for a paternity test.

-Before your hearing, you can speak to the Office of the Attorney General's lawyer to explain to them the situation as you see it.
-This way they will be prepared for any request that you make in front of the judge.
-Keep in mind that if the Attorney General's lawyer does not seem friendly or tries to push your case along without a paternity test you should not go along with them.
+Before your hearing, you can speak to the Office of the Attorney General’s lawyer to explain to them the situation as you see it.
+This helps them prepare for any requests you might make in front of the judge.
+Only-paternity establishment and child support cases are managed by the OAG’s IV-D program.
+Keep in mind that if the Attorney General’s lawyer does not seem friendly or tries to push your case along without a paternity test you should not go along with them.
 They are not the judge.
-In all likelihood, a paternity test will be ordered and you will be asked to return to court at a later time to get the results.
+A paternity test will likely be ordered, and you will be asked to return to court later for the results.

 What happens if you are determined to not be the father of the child?